ericniebler/stl2/ext/merge2std2/plan.md

 * [ ] Update concept stable names as in the P0898 merge.
 * [ ] Audit all concepts for P0717
 * [ ] Shorten new stable names.
+* [ ] Fix the intro - it hasn't been updated since P0!
 * [ ] Replace cxxref with cxxiref where appropriate.
 * [ ] Consider constraining the template parameters of the "named tuples" returned by algorithms.
 * [ ] https://github.com/ericniebler/stl2/issues/553